Fort Drum loses Army Corps HQ to Fort Knox

 The Army announced Tuesday that Fort Knox in Kentucky will instead be the location for the headquarters.

 In recent weeks, Rep. Elise Stefanik, R-Schuylerville, and U.S. Sens.
-Charles E. Schumer and Kirsten Gillibrand worked hard on behalf of Fort Drum to land the headquarters.
+Charles E. Schumer and Kirsten Gillibrand, D-N.Y., worked hard on behalf of Fort Drum to land the headquarters.

 In a statement Tuesday, Rep. Stefanik said she was disappointed that Fort Drum will not be the site.